The causal structure of galactic astrophysics: Observational data

-We take the following fields: \begin{itemize} \item \textsc{zdist}: estimated cosmological redshift correcting the observed redshift with a peculiar velocity estimate.
-This corresponds approximately to distance in Mpc/$h$. \item \textsc{elpetro\_absmag}: absolute magnitude (luminosity) in the SDSS $r$-band. \item \textsc{elpetro\_b300}: current star formation rate (SFR) divided by the average over the past 300 Myrs. \item \textsc{elpetro\_mass}: Stellar mass in $M_\odot/h^2$. \item \textsc{sersic\_n}: S\'ersic index $n$ from a two-dimensional, single-component S\'ersic fit in the $r$-band.
+We take the following fields: \begin{itemize} \item \textsc{zdist}: estimated cosmological redshift correcting the observed redshift with a peculiar velocity estimate from~\citet{Willick_1997}.
+This corresponds approximately to distance in Mpc/$h$. \item \textsc{elpetro\_absmag}: absolute magnitude (luminosity) in the SDSS $r$-band. \item \textsc{elpetro\_b300}: current star formation rate (SFR) divided by the average over the past 300 Myr.
+This indicates how recently a galaxy formed most of its stars since 300 Myr ago. \item \textsc{elpetro\_mass}: Stellar mass in $M_\odot/h^2$. \item \textsc{sersic\_n}: S\'ersic index $n$ from a two-dimensional, single-component S\'ersic fit in the $r$-band.
 This indicates morphology, with $n=1$ describing an exponential disk (extremely late-type) and $n=4$ a de Vaucouleurs profile (early-type). \item \textsc{elpetro\_ba}: Axis ratio $b/a$ at the isophotal contour enclosing 90 per cent of a galaxy's light.
 This also indicates morphology, although affected by projection effects differently to $n$: low $b/a$ indicates a thin, edge-on disk, while high $b/a$ indicates a spheroid or highly inclined galaxy. \item \textsc{elpetro\_th50\_r}: Angular radius enclosing 50 per cent of a galaxy's light in the $r$-band, in arcseconds.
 (This could be converted to a more physically meaningful absolute size, but we do not do so for this pathfinder study because the causal link that must exist between redshift and apparent size will act as a check on the method.) \end{itemize} These are designed to capture the most important information about galaxy structure, including mass, luminosity, size, structure and redshift.
+Note that they are by no means unique: different choices would reflect different user priorities and beliefs about the most causally relevant variables.
 The quantities designated `\textsc{elpetro}' derive from elliptical Petrosian flux fits, which are deemed the most reliable in the catalogue. \textsc{elpetro\_mass} and \textsc{elpetro\_b300} have been $K$-corrected to rest-frame magnitudes using the \texttt{kcorrect} code~\citep{kcorrect}.
 Absolute magnitudes are given with $H_0 = 100 h$ km/s/Mpc so should be read as $M - 5\log{h}$.
-All logs have base 10.
+All logarithms are base 10.